 Many companies don’t take advantage of branding because they don’t understand what a brand is.
-In terms of this misunderstanding, I believe companies fall into one of two camps.
-It may seem obvious, but either the company is aware of branding and its power, or it doesn’t know about or understand branding at all.
+In terms of this misunderstanding, I believe companies fall into one of the two camps.
+It may seem obvious, but either the company is aware of he benefits of branding and its power, or it doesn’t know about or understand branding at all.

 Camp #1: Companies are confused about branding.

 If they hear the word “branding,” they assume it is synonymous with marketing.
 Usually, these companies are smaller and have been around for years.

 Camp #2: Companies understand they need branding but aren’t clear why.